Julian Assange Swedish Rape Accuser Asks Prosecutors To Reopen Case

 Isgren added that there is no reason that the investigation can’t be reopened as long as it is with the statute of limitations, which in this case would run out mid-August 2020, as the alleged crime took place in the same month of 2010.

-Assange denies the charges and in the past has referred to the woman a “honey trap.”
+Assange denies the charges and in the past has referred to the woman as a “honey trap.”
 He says he feared returning to Sweden would lead to his extradition to the United States to face trial.